 About Kwai River Bridge

-The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during WWII.
-It is famously known as the setting for the a 1957 World War II epic Bridge over the River Kwai.
+The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during World War Two.
+It is famously known as the setting for the a 1957 World War Two epic Bridge over the River Kwai.

 Kwai River Bridge history